jupyterhub/grafana-dashboards/README.md

 3. A recent version of Grafana, with a prometheus data source already added.

-4. An API key with 'owner' permissions.
+4. An API key with 'admin' permissions.
 This is per-organization, and you can make a new one by going to the configuration pane for your Grafana (the gear icon on the left bar), and selecting 'API Keys'.
-The owner permission is needed to query list of data sources so we can auto-populate template variable options (such as list of hubs).
+The admin permission is needed to query list of data sources so we can auto-populate template variable options (such as list of hubs).

 ## Deployment